 Most people have heard of the term, “Arthritis”.
 There are more than 100 different types of Arthritis or Arthritis related conditions.
 Regardless of the type, Arthritis affects the spine or major joints in the body.

 The most common signs of Arthritis are pain, edema, stiffness and decreased range of motion.
-Arthritis is usually categorized as mild, moderate, or severe and will progress over time.
+Although, arthritis is usually mild, moderate, or severe and will progress over time.

 Many Medicare beneficiaries experience chronic pain due to arthritis and are in need of this type of treatment.
-It’s important to know what Medicare coverage for stem cell treatments is included in your benefits.
+It’s important to know what Medicare coverage for stem cell treatments is in your benefits.

 Stem Cells and Arthritis